fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 While the boot ROM is already stored at the development board, the other executables involved in the boot process need to be provided by the developer.
 Especially, the FSBL contains device specific code and is, therefore, provided by Xilinx as proprietary software.
-However, recently, the U-Boot project developed an open source alternative called Secondary Program Loader (SPL).
+However, the U-Boot project developed an open source alternative called Secondary Program Loader (SPL).
 Although not officially supported by Xilinx, we will use the SPL in this tutorial, since it is integrated into the U-Boot build process and requires no